MiaadTeam/lesan/README.md

 } from "https://deno.land/x/lesan@vx.x.x/mod.ts";
 ```

-and then create schema shapes :
+and then create the schema shapes:

 ```typescript
 const userPure = {